 When plastic is put out into the elements, it will expand and contract with varying temperatures and sun conditions.
 If this is not accommodated for in the design and installation of the modular tile surface, several issues can arise.
 The surface can shift over time, buckle in extreme heat, and cause inaccurate game line dimensions just to name a few.
 Matéflex accounts for all of this with its unique expansion joint technology.

 This technology is what sets our outdoor court flooring surfaces above the competition for all sports.
 The expansion joints allow the tiles to be flexible and conform better to uneven sub-surfaces, providing more consistent ball bounces than any other outdoor tile on the market.

 The expansion joints also allow the court to be fastened to the subsurface around the perimeter of the court.
 This is done for several practical reasons, the first being to prevent physical or thermal movement of the surface throughout its long service life.
 When properly fastened, the tiles are designed to expand and contract within their own footprint, eliminating any concerns with thermal expansion.
 This allows the tiles to be trimmed tight to any vertical obstruction, giving the court a very clean and finished look.
 It also ensures that your game line dimensions will be accurate regardless of temperature and sun conditions.

 The expansion joint technology is one of many reasons Matéflex Flooring surfaces are the perfect balance of performance and durability for your next outdoor sports court project.

 Q How does the ball react on Matéflex Modular Flooring?A

 We've designed our basketball court flooring with performance in mind.
 The ball will react very similarly to a traditional concrete or asphalt surface.
 We test basketball response on all surfaces measuring the percentage of the rebound height normally produced on concrete.
 FIBA requires a minimum of 93% rebound, while all of Matéflex modular tile surfaces range from 99%-100%.

 As with any surface, the tiles can be slippery when wet.
-That said, our tiles typically dry quicker than traditional surfaces—allowing you to get back to your game as soon as possible.
+With that being said, our tiles typically dry quicker than traditional surfaces—allowing you to get back to your game as soon as possible.